gamesbook/pyprototypr/docs/hexagonal_grids.md

 ## Introduction

 Hexagonal grids are now widely used in the gaming industry.
 They are particularly suitable in providing an overlay for maps.
-As such they have been used for war games and role playing games, but also as grids or tiles in board games - one of the more well-known examples of this is in the popular game *"Catan"*, first released as *"Settlers of Catan"*" in the early 1990s.
+As such they have been used for decades in war games and role playing games, but also as grids or tiles in board games - one of the more well-known examples of this is in the popular game *"Catan"*, first released as *"Settlers of Catan"*" in the early 1990s.

 There are in fact a number of software tools available for creating hexagonal grids of various kinds.
 A few of them, some of which are game-specific,